junjayng1508/BBCSAIWinpetition2021Team2_icantfindaname.py/4jun2021_README.md

 When it ends, the game would tally up the scores of each player.
 It would then announce the winner, followed by the group's total score.

+### How the AI function works
+The AI function uses the requests library to send a GET request to "https://api.deepai.org/api/text-generator", with a API key, and the content as headers.
+The content would be the last 2 sentences that were typed, this way, the AI would be able to generate a answer that relates to the topic more.
+The response would then be converted into a json format.
+The code would then parse the json data, and return the first 2 lines, as the original text would be too long.
+It would then return the text, which would then be printed out.

 ## Summary